List of CE Marking Directives and Regulations 2026

 The Toy Safety Directive establishes safety requirements for toys and certain types of children’s products intended to be used by children under 14 years of age.

-It requires that products under the scope of the directive must follow the technical requirements regarding the chemicals and heavy metals concentration limit, mechanical/physical properties specification, flammability rate, and more.
+It requires that products under the scope of the directive must follow the technical requirements regarding the chemical and heavy metals concentration limit, physical properties specification, flammability rate, and more.

 The safety requirements of the Toy Safety Directive are compiled in the EN Standards 71 in 14 parts, including: